Kindle Unlimited vs. Kobo Plus vs. Everand for Self-Publishing

 You may be wondering:

-As an author, does having an ebook available in a subscription app hurt sales?
+Does having an ebook available in a subscription app hurt sales?

 According to Tara Robinette, Director of Operations for book distributor Draft2Digital, in Self-Publishing Insiders #126: Subscription Based Reading Services, who was speaking on Kobo Plus at the time,